duckuio/ducku_cli/README.md

 with potential lists in code as
 - files/folders in one folder
 - JSON/YAML keys/values at the same level
+- module-level functions
+- classes
+- dictionary keys, values, and list elements

+*Terms here are for Python, but similar structures are supported for other languages as well.

 ### 4. Unused Module Detection (beta)